ampproject/amp.dev/content/docs/fundamentals/add_advanced/setting_up.md

 - [Apache](https://httpd.apache.org/docs/2.4/getting-started.html)
 - [nginx](http://nginx.org/)

-{% call callout('Note', type='note') %}
-It is strongly recommended that you use HTTPS in production environments.
+Note: It is strongly recommended that you use HTTPS in production environments.
 HTTPS has several benefits beyond just security including SEO.
 You can read more about this topic in this [Google Webmaster blog post](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html).
-{% endcall %}

 After setting up your local web server, access the sample article in your browser at [this URL](http://localhost:8000/article.amp.html):